 The judge may not always keep the current situation as-is, however, and could order a completely different arrangement.
 That’s especially true if there are significant problems at one home or a teenage child has a strong preference for living with the other parent.
 During a contested divorce when parents can’t come to an agreement on their own, the court specifically takes into account issues like:

 - The child’s age.
-The wishes of older teens tend to hold more weight with courts over a 10-year-old for instance, under the basis that younger children may not be able to accurately assess their own best interest.
+The wishes of older teens tend to hold more weight with courts over a 10-year-old for instance, on the basis that younger children may not be able to accurately assess their own best interests.

 - Consistency and stability.
 Judges often want to avoid situations where children miss any school and typically prefer to keep them in the same school, social groups, and sports programs they are already involved with, if at all possible.

 - Keeping brothers and sisters together.
 In many cases, judges deciding on custody issues prefer that siblings remain in the same home unless there is some compelling reason why they should have different custody arrangements, such as if one child has special needs.